MatrixMZ/ng-ether/projects/ether/README.md

 # Ether
-Easy to use & customize - Angular notification feature.
+Easy to use & customize - **Angular Notificatios**.
-You can find this library on this [GitHub](https://github.com/MatrixMZ/ng-ether-notification-library) repository.
+You can find this Angular library on this [GitHub](https://github.com/MatrixMZ/ng-ether-notification-library) repository.

 ## Instalation
 Install package in your project: